-Just about all homes, except for homes along the coast in Hawaii, tend to be constructed with a heating system, even if it's just an old wood burning fireplace.
-We generally don't give a lot of thought to how our homes are heated until we set out to buy a home.
+Most homes are constructed with a heating system, even if it's just an old wood burning fireplace.
+We generally don't give a lot of thought to how our houses are heated until we set out to buy a home.
 At that point, home heating systems can sometimes make or break that sale.

-- An electric furnace uses heating strips, or elements, to warm the air.
+- Electric furnaces use heating strips, or elements, to warm the air.

-- A wood or coal furnace has a sealed firebox where the fuel is burned, and a heat exchanger where air is warmed before delivery.
+- Wood or coal furnaces have a sealed firebox where the fuel is burned, and a heat exchanger where air is warmed before delivery.

 Radiant Baseboard Heat

 Baseboard heaters are often visible as long, metal units with electrical elements inside.
 Each unit has its own control, which may be marked in increments from low-to-high, but will not show the room's current temperature.

 You might see baseboard heaters used as a home's sole source of heat, or for supplemental heat in cooler rooms or rooms that were difficult to outfit with duct work.
 They are typically more expensive to operate than furnaces.